electric-eloquence/fepper-drupal7-files/README.md

 The documentation for Fepper for Drupal 7 does not vary from the documentation for [Fepper for Drupal 8](https://github.com/electric-eloquence/fepper-drupal).
-As such, there does not exist justification to maintain a separate Fepper project for Drupal 7.
+As such, there does not exist enough justification to maintain a separate Fepper project for Drupal 7.
 Instead, populate your Fepper for Drupal 8 project with the Drupal 7 backend and patterns: